Jesuit Missions amongst the Huron: Conceptions of Martyrdom

 your infinite mercy you offer it to me someday, to me, your unworthy servant… my beloved Jesus, I offer to you from to-day… my blood, my body, and my life; so that I might die only for you.

-Brébeuf was violently killed at the hands of the Iroquois during a destructive attack on the Christianized Huron mission settlement of St. Louis in 1649.
+Brébeuf was violently killed at the hands of the Haudenosaunee during a destructive attack on the Christianized Wendat mission settlement of St. Louis in 1649.
 He would be canonized as a saint in the twentieth century.
-Thus, the contact between the Huron and Jesuits enacted major changes in the spiritual, political, cultural, and religious lives of both natives and Europeans in North America.
+Thus, the contact between the Wendat and Jesuits enacted major changes in the spiritual, political, cultural, and religious lives of both natives and Europeans in North America.

-Decline of the Huron
+Decline of the Wendat

 In the summer of 1639, a smallpox epidemic struck the natives in the St. Lawrence and Great Lakes regions.
-The disease reached the Huron tribes through traders returning from Québec and remained in the region throughout the winter.
-When the epidemic was over, the Huron population had been reduced to roughly 9000 people, one half of what it was before 1634.
+The disease reached the Wendat tribes through traders returning from Québec and remained in the region throughout the winter.
+When the epidemic was over, the Wendat population had been reduced to roughly 9000 people, one half of what it was before 1634.

-The Huron people faced numerous challenges in the 1630s and 1640s.
-Rampant disease, economic dependency, and Iroquois attacks reduced Huron population and created rifts in the society.
-These reasons contributing to the Huron decline also prompted many of the natives to convert to Catholicism.
+The Wendat people faced numerous challenges in the 1630s and 1640s.
+Rampant disease, economic dependency, and Haudenosaunee attacks reduced Wendat population and created rifts in the society.
+These reasons contributing to the Wendat decline also prompted many of the natives to convert to Catholicism.
 In the late 1640s, villages that had been left demoralized and leaderless would convert en masse.
-The Jesuit success was short-lived, however, for the Iroquois would wipe out the Huron nations in the spring of 1649.
+The Jesuit success was short-lived, however, for the Haudenosaunee would wipe out the Wendat nations in the spring of 1649.

-In the 1640s, the Huron managed to maintain the previous amount of furs they traded to the French, even after having their population cut in half.
+In the 1640s, the Wendat managed to maintain the previous amount of furs they traded to the French, even after having their population cut in half.
 The required change in organization necessary for the upkeep of such trade practices put a strain on the society.
-Traders were always travelling between Huronia and the St. Lawrence and many were captured or killed by the Iroquois, especially between 1641 and 1644.
-Moreover, with so many men absent, Huron settlements were more vulnerable to Iroquois attacks.
+Traders were always travelling between Huronia and the St. Lawrence and many were captured or killed by the Haudenosaunee, especially between 1641 and 1644.
+Moreover, with so many men absent, Huron settlements were more vulnerable to Haudenosaunee attacks.